jemcafe/AWS-Uploader/README.md

 ## Getting Started

-We're going to start with the backend, since it's the most important part of this app.
-You can use [postman](https://www.getpostman.com/) to test HTTP requests without the need of a front end for now, but we will have a front end as well.
+We're going to start with the backend, since it's the most important part of this demo.

-Okay, let's setup the sever.
+Let's setup the sever.

 ### Server